Parker-Isaacson/StringFunctions/README.md

 Used But No Button:
 ToCharArray, Trim (TrimEnd, TrimStart are not used but are understood), ToString

 ToHex() has two check boxes where one adds spaces and the other makes alphabetic characters capital.
+Sometimes these options improve the readablity of hex.